• Skip to primary navigation

 Instructions

-• To make the glaze, mix all ingredients together in a small bowl.
-Mix well & set aside.
+• To make the glaze, whisk the ketchup, mustard, brown sugar, apple cider vinegar, and salt in a small bowl.
+Set aside.

-• Mix the water and flaxseed meal together in a small bowl, set aside for at least 10 minutes (this makes 2 flax eggs).
-It will gel up.
+• Combine the water and flaxseed meal in a small bowl, and set aside for at least 10 minutes until it thickens.

-• In a large pan, heat the oil over medium heat.
-Sprinkle with salt.
-Sauté onion & celery over medium heat for 5-6 minutes, until onions are slightly browned and celery is softened.
+• In a large pan, heat oil over medium heat.
+Add onion, celery and a sprinkle of salt.
+Sauté for 5-6 minutes, until onions are lightly golden and celery is softened.

 • Add garlic, thyme, rosemary, parsley, and sage.
-Sauté for 1 minute.
+Sauté for 30-60 seconds until fragrant.

 • Transfer the cooked mushroom mixture to a large bowl.
-Add the mashed potatoes, breadcrumbs, flax eggs, rice, rolled oats, walnuts, tomato paste, Worcestershire sauce, salt & pepper.
+Add the mashed potatoes, breadcrumbs, flax eggs, rice, rolled oats, walnuts, tomato paste, Worcestershire sauce, salt, and pepper.
 Combine all ingredients really well, using hands if necessary.
-Give a quick taste to see if it needs any more seasoning, add as needed.
+Taste to see if it needs any more seasoning.

 • Bake for 30-40 minutes, until heated through.
 If you would like to crisp the glaze a bit, turn the broiler on for 2-3 minutes.
 Be careful not to burn.

-• Let the loaf cool for about 10 minutes before trying to remove from pan.
+• Let the loaf cool for about 10 minutes before removing from the pan.
 Use the paper to pull it up and onto your serving dish.
-Let sit for another 5-10 minutes before serving.
+Let it sit for another 10 minutes before slicing it.
 This helps firm it up more.

 Notes

-*Make the rice the night before and leave in the fridge.
+Make the rice mashed potatoes the night before and store them in the fridge.
 This will cut your prep time down.

 Nutrition